-Getting organized isn’t about picking up your table tops and putting all your paints, pencils and reference books back in their drawer or shelf.
-This blog post is about the nitty-gritty cleaning.
-Bust out the mop, broom and some surface cleaner and get those winter dust bunnies out!
+Getting organized isn’t about picking up your tabletops and putting all your paints, pencils, and reference books back in their drawer or shelf.
+This blog post is about nitty-gritty cleaning.
+Bust out the mop, broom, and some surface cleaner, and get those winter dust bunnies out!

 Cleaning: Just following an open studio, you may have had hundreds of people walk through your studio space.
-While you may have cleaned up your work space and put all the clutter and kicknacks away, open studios still brings in a lot of dirt, dust, smells and fibers into your working space.
+While you may have cleaned up your workspace and put all the clutter and knickknacks away, open studios still bring in a lot of dirt, dust, smells, and fibers into your working space.
 Even working in an industrial arts building or workshop has a natural level of grime that settles in.
 This can damage your art in the long run if you don’t maintain the actual dirt that is in your studio.

 - Wipe down all of your surfaces and studio furniture

-- Clean handles on drawers and filing cabinets, flat surfaces like desk, shelves and ledges which all collect germs, dirt, and dust.
+- Clean handles on drawers and filing cabinets, flat surfaces like desks, shelves, and ledges which all collect germs, dirt, and dust.

 - Clean and glass and windows that are in your space too.

 Cleansers: Being an artist exposes you to many chemicals, why risk adding more into your working space.
 Think safe and use non-toxic!
 A simple google search can find you some non-toxic mopping and cleaning formulas to mix and use safely in your studio.
 When all else fails, some warm water and vinegar can do the trick.

 Vacuuming: Vacuum (or sweep) around the baseboards and in the cracks to get at the dirt that a mop or a broom cant get to.
 While the first instinct is to vacuum near the ground, use a vacuum (or hand dust) with an extended arm to reach up near any ceiling molding, vents, and exposed pipes where dust sits above your head.
 Remember to sweep before you mop, this will get all the large particles and pieces of dirt and trash off the ground.